rathboma/rathboma.github.com/_posts/2017-03-28-scala-concurrency-options.md

 Uniquely, Akka can also be set up as a distributed system, where consumers can run across any number of machines, not just within your local JVM.
 This means message passing happens over a remote RPC call rather than an internal function call, but the complexity is entirely handled by the Akka runtime, so your code can stay the same (which is great).

+The ability to distribute computation across a cluster of machines is one of the main benefits of Akka, although it does come with a learning curve.

-In theory, this allows you to scale your system easily to multiple machines as your needs grow.
-However setting up Akka as a distributed system is fiddly and needlessly complicated, but it is used in production at a number of high profile technology companies, so once set-up it can be stable and powerful.
-Try Googling [Akka Monitoring](https://www.google.com/search?q=akka+monitoring) to see how a lot of the core infrastructure for managing a cluster of Akka machines is still very labor intensive (unless you pay for it!).
+In theory Akka allows you to scale your system easily to multiple machines as your needs grow.
+However setting up Akka as a distributed system is fiddly and complicated, but it is used in production at a number of high profile technology companies, so once set-up it can be stable and powerful.
+It is also supported by the excellent [Lightbend](https://www.lightbend.com/).

+Try Googling [Akka Monitoring](https://www.google.com/search?q=akka+monitoring) to see how a lot of the core infrastructure for managing a cluster of Akka machines is still very early in development (unless you pay for a premium product).

 Akka is a great way to compartmentalize your code and organize workers into functional clusters, but for quick background jobs (like calling an API and storing the results), Futures are definitely quicker and easier to use.